-Growth Has Little to Do With Numbers
+Growth May Have Little to Do With Numbers

 Is your parish growing?
 But more importantly, how do think of growing?
 Is it numbers?
 When it comes to church growth little is measured by the numbers.
 Churches can grow numerically for a variety of reasons, some of which are deceiving or merely coincidental.
 As with so many other living things, when it comes to vitality, numbers are an outcome of growth, not the cause or the purpose of growth.